TommyMart/QuizNight_Terminal_App/readme.md

 ## FEATURES

+##### For further explanation of the code with a visual representation, please refer to the in-code comments in the main.py, quiz_functions.py and quizzes.py Python files.

 ### Sign In/Up Feature

 A sign in / up feature that requires a password will be implemented.
 The main reason for this feature is because of the high scores table and the username associated with the scores.
 Just having the scores by themselves and no name attached would not have the same effect.